memzsalvatore/How-To-Install-Windows-7-On-Pure-UEFI/README.md

 Im not responsible for any damages done to your device follow the steps at your own risks.
 There May be Errors For More Info Take a look a the Notice Tab.

-Updates will be Listed here: 1/17/2026
+Updates will be Listed here: 1/18/2026

 # Notice:

-The Computer Can have a Windows boot Manager Error if not done Correctly So I Recommend backing up Your Current Linux/Windows Installation at Any point
+Windows boot Manager can Error out if not done Correctly So I Recommend backing up Your Current Linux/Windows Installation at some point

-If You have multiple external Devices You Might Find the Proccess Easier If you have 2 Hdds i Recommend Force Installing it to the Location of
-Your Liking Using WinNTsetup Because Windows Installers Tend to be Flaky as Hell.
+If You have multiple storage devices You Might Find the Proccess Easier If you have 2 Hdds i Recommend Force Installing it to the Location ofYour Liking Using WinNTsetup Because Windows Installers Tend to be Flaky as Hell.

-You Could also Use an EFI partition on a Different drive then Installing Windows To the Partition you wanna Install It on
+You Could also Use an EFI partition on a Different drive then Installing Windows To the Partition on another drive you wanna Install It on

 Also I tend To have Grammar Mistakes apologies.
 Im a very Lazy man

-Windows 7 is LONG outdated I wouldn't use it as a daily machine but If you like 7 then You could use an anti virus or have common sense.
+Windows 7 is good and all but I wouldn't use it as a daily machine but If you like 7 then You could use an anti virus or have common sense.

-Please Note that there Might be Errors if theres any ill update the guide as fast as possible
+Please Note that there Might be Errors if theres any will update the guide as fast as possible

-Using Adminstrator Account on Windows is VERY Dangerous therefore i mention saying this: net user administrator /active:no
-    The Main Reason is Because its too Risky to have Adminstrator Account active 24/7 as it has Elevated Permessions
+Using Adminstrator Account on Windows is VERY Dangerous therefore i mention saying this: net user administrator /active:no The Main Reason is Because its too Risky to have Adminstrator Account active 24/7 as it has Elevated Permessions

 This Guide is For Users who have atleast have a decent amount experience to continue I dont recommend doing this as a complete Beginner